While Speedify VPN is good, there are quite a few services that are widely considered as the best overall.

 One downside on the privacy front is that Speedify is based in the United States.
 The US, as a member of the Five Eyes intelligence alliance, is known for carrying out mass government surveillance, as well as corporate surveillance.

 Smartphone and PC users can utilize the universal Speedify VPN UI app to get internet access.
-However, there is one feature seen on PCs that is not available on a smartphone.
-This feature is known as the “Super Secure Mode.”
+The Windows app used to offer users a feature known as the “Super Secure Mode,” which was found under Settings->Privacy.

 Speedify VPN operates a relatively small network with around 200 servers across 28 countries.
 The majority of these servers are in Europe and North America.
 Because of this, users in Asia and Africa may not enjoy the same speeds as their counterparts in Europe and North America.